 Remember, any loan listed on your award letter is only an indicator of what you are eligible to borrow and not what you are required to borrow.
 It indicates the maximum allowable that you can borrow; you can always borrow less.
 Some helpful hints to borrowing:

 - Only borrow what you need.
-To calculate what you need, use one of the budgeting websites listed above or our Estimated Budget Worksheet available under the "Forms" section of our website..
+To calculate what you need, use one of the budgeting websites listed above or our Budget Worksheet.

-- Keep a record of all of your loans and your master promissory note.
+- Keep a record of all of your loans and your Master Promissory Note (MPN).

 - Start making payments on your loan as soon as you can, even during school (if possible).